 - Mr. Harrigan’s Phone: Last on our list of movies about cell phones is Mr. Harrigan’s Phone.
 Released in 2022, this American movie shows us how a young boy befriend an elderly billionaire, who gives him a mobile phone in gratitude.
 However, when the rich old man dies, the boy discovers that he can communicate with him using the cell phone.

 There is a thread that runs through most of these movies about cell phones and mobile apps; almost all of them have a factor of mystery or horror in them.
 While not all of them have the theme, but the fear factor of how a phone, an app, or a telephone call might hijack your life, or wreck it.
-Is anyone working on a movie about a super hero whose powers derive from or are channelled through a cell phone, a smartwatch, or electromagnetic waves of wireless networks?
-Something along the lines of Green Lantern.
+Is anyone working on a movie about a superhero whose powers derive from or are channelled through a cell phone, a smartwatch, or electromagnetic waves of wireless networks?
+Something along the lines of Green Lantern (who is getting some more screen time in the new DC universe).
 I’d love to see that.